-In 2019, the National Institute for Health and Care Excellence, or NICE, published a Medical Technology Guidance document recommending the use of gammaCore for CH within National Health Service, or NHS, of England and Wales.
+In 2019, NICE, published a Medical Technology Guidance document recommending the use of gammaCore for CH within NHS of England and Wales.
+We expect NICE to review the Medical Technology Guidance in 2023.
 In January 2021, NHS Scotland adopted the NICE recommendation and recommended gammaCore for use in treatment of CH in Scotland.

 NHS England awarded gammaCore a place on the Innovation Technology Payment, or ITP, program for treatment of patients with refractory (severe) cluster headache, a reimbursement pathway that opened in April 2019.
-In October 2020, we announced that the ITP was extended through March 2021.
-Effective April 1, 2021, gammaCore Sapphire was included in a new long-term reimbursement policy, the MedTech Funding Mandate Policy 2021/22, or MTFM.
+Effective April 1, 2021, gammaCore was listed on the NHS England MedTech Funding Mandate (MTFM) Policy, gammaCore is still listed in the policy, which requires commissioners fund the therapy from their existing allocations.